i1off-tape/PrivateBOT/README.md

 2. Call discord bot chat in your Channel
    ```
    !CreatePrivateChannel
+    OR
+   !create (for ionetbot_test_dm.js)
    ```
+3. Don't forget to change in .js ID channels to your own
 ## Usage

 - **Interaction:** Simply type and send messages in your Discord server where the bot is added.
 For instance, when a user sends a message in a designated command channel (e.g., using !createPrivateChannel), the bot will automatically create a private channel for them, offering a personalized space for further interaction.